FacundoPomar/simple-reddit-top-posts-viewer/README.md

 # simple-reddit-top-posts-viewer
 Simple Reddit client that shows the top 50 entries from Reddit

+# Run the app
+`yarn start`

+# Build the app
+`yarn build`